GSO IEC 60510-3-2:2015

 Omani Standard

-Household and similar electrical appliances - Safety - Part 2-15: Particular requirements for appliances for heating liquids
+Household and similar electrical appliances - Safety - Part 2-120: Particular requirements for the safety of appliances for the generation of directly inhalable aerosols

 Omani Standard